 edit

-These are the main types and categories of reference work:
+The main types and categories of reference works include:

 Abstracting journal – a published summary of articles, theses, reviews, conference proceedings etc. arranged systematically